Jehovah's Witnesses and blood transfusions: Acceptance among Jehovah's Witnesses

 Watch Tower publications have noted that within religions, the personal beliefs of members often differ from official doctrine.
 Regarding Jehovah's Witnesses' acceptance of the organization's official position on blood, Drs Cynthia Gyamfi and Richard Berkowitz state, "It is naïve to assume that all people in any religious group share the exact same beliefs, regardless of doctrine.
-It is well known that Muslims, Jews and Christians have significant individual variations in their beliefs.
+It is well known that Muslims, Jews, and Christians have significant individual variations in their beliefs.
 Why should that not also be true of Jehovah's Witnesses?"

 Ambivalence and rejection of the blood doctrine dates back to at least the 1940s.
 After the Watch Tower Society established the doctrine, teaching that blood should not be eaten (c.
 1927–1931), Margaret Buber, who was never a member of the denomination, offered a firsthand eyewitness account of Jehovah's Witnesses in the Nazi Ravensbrück concentration camp.
-She relates that an overwhelming majority were willing to eat blood sausage despite having alternate food to choose from, and specifically after considering biblical statements regarding blood.
+She relates that an overwhelming majority were willing to eat blood sausage despite having alternate food to choose from, specifically after considering biblical statements regarding blood.